johanndiedrick/soniclab-binauralbeats/readme.md

 ### Order of tasks

--Create our AudioUnit
+* Create our AudioUnit

--Create our oscillator class
+* Create our oscillator class

--Render our sound
+* Render our sound

--Create our UI and other niceties
+* Create our UI and other niceties

 ## To Do